The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 Location of groups in the identity management realm

-Privilege assignments for the identity management realm—for example: who has privileges to add more users to the realm.
+Privilege assignments for the identity management realm, for example, who has privileges to add more users to the realm

-Application specific data for that Realm including authorizations
+Application specific data for that realm including authorizations

-cn=sales is the RDN.
+cn=sales is a RDN.

-An industry standard protocol designed by Netscape Communications Corporation for securing network connections.
+An industry-standard protocol designed by Netscape Communications Corporation for securing network connections.
 SSL provides authentication, encryption, and data integrity using public key infrastructure (PKI).

 listener.ora file does not need to be configured with this static information.